Tom-Liii/Tom-Liii.github.io/_pages/cv.md

     - Literature review
     - Algorithm implementation
     - Paper writing
+  - Paper now submitted to CVPR 2025 and is under review
 ---
 - Real-Time Uncertainty Estimation in Endoscopic Submucosal Dissection (*Jun.
 2023 - Aug.
 2023, Research Internship*)
   - Department of Computer Science and Engineering, The Chinese University of Hong Kong